-And in case you missed it, these were my posts this week:
+And in case you missed it, here are my posts this week:

 Reports from Other Lairs

-Here are some awesome reviews you should check out :D
+Here are some awesome reviews and discussions you should check out :D

 © 2013 – 2016, Anya.
 All rights reserved.